 The River Tame is in recovery and the Partnership is focused on delivering further projects which will ensure there is ecological resilience in the River Tame Catchment, supporting our precious wildlife and habitats in the face of human pressures such as pollution, flooding, development and climate change.”

-The evening was rounded off by a positive speech from Alan Taylor, Heritage Lottery Fund Committee Member for the West Midlands.
-The Heritage Lottery Fund has been the primary funder of the Tame Valley Wetlands Landscape Partnership Scheme, investing £1.8 million since 2013.
+The evening was rounded off by a positive speech from Alan Taylor, National Heritage Lottery Fund Committee Member for the West Midlands.
+The National Heritage Lottery Fund has been the primary funder of the Tame Valley Wetlands Landscape Partnership Scheme, investing £1.8 million since 2013.
 This will result in investment in the Tame Valley Wetlands’ landscape of £2.5 million by the end of 2018.

 Amongst the successes of the past few years, the Tame Valley Wetlands Landscape Partnership and Warwickshire Wildlife Trust were named as a finalist for the UK River Prize 2018 and the winner of the ‘Multiple Benefit Partnership’ category.

 Over the last four years, the scheme has:

 - created or restored 35 hectares of wetland habitat;

 - restored 1,466 metres of hedgerow through planting and laying;

 - created over 15,500 face-to-face engagements with the public, through school and youth sessions, events and training;